Skip to main content

 Will the NHS help me if something doesn’t go according to plan?

-If you have cosmetic surgery privately and it does not go according to plan (for example, it does not give you the result you wanted), the NHS will not help you unless you have a serious complication which means you need emergency or life-saving treatment.
+If you have aesthetic surgery privately and it does not go according to plan (for example, it does not give you the result you wanted), the NHS will not help you.
+However, if you have a serious complication or medical emergency you may be transfered to the NHS for emergency or life-saving treatment.

 Thinking About Plastic Surgery?